 The Healthy Campus Task Force is a network of representatives dedicated towards educating the Towson University community on how to sustain life-long wellbeing.

 Aligned with the objectives outlined in Healthy Campus 2020 and Towson University’s 2020 Vision, it is the mission of the Healthy Campus Taskforce to educate the campus community about current health issues so they are empowered to make choices that promote life-long wellbeing.
-The Task Force assesses the health status and health needs of the campus community and seeks to create a comprehensive, strategic framework that unites health issues under a single umbrella (Wellness TU).
+The Task Force assesses the health status and health needs of the campus community and seeks to create a comprehensive, strategic framework that unites health issues under a single umbrella.
 The Healthy Campus Task Force is a network of representatives from a variety of populations from the Towson University community.
 The Task Force utilizes a multidisciplinary approach to guide and support program planning, interventions, and policy efforts targeted to prevent disease and promote and enable health-enhancing behaviors and activities, with the goal of creating a healthier campus environment.

 Wellness is an active process of becoming aware of and making choices toward a healthy and fulfilling life.
 Wellness is more than being free from illness, it is a dynamic process of change and growth, pertaining to 8 specific dimensions.
 Prevention is key when it comes to your health and well-being.
 Implementing small changes in your behavior now will allow for huge changes in your quality of life!